 What is E2E Testing?
 End-to-end testing is a type of testing in which we test business processes (user journey) from start to finish under production-like circumstances.

-Besides advantages, E2E testing has also disadvantages.
-One of the most disadvantages is that E2E tests take longer to run depending on how we have written the test.
+Besides advantages, E2E testing also has disadvantages.
+One of the main disadvantages is that E2E tests take longer to run, depending on how we have written the test.
 Tests also require regular maintenance.

 E2E Automation Testing frameworks

-As you decided to start scripting End-to-end test scripts, you consider that in which E2E automation testing framework to execute it.
+As you decided to start scripting End-to-end test scripts, you need to consider that in which E2E automation testing framework to use to execute them.
 Let’s take a look at the 3 most popular E2E automation testing frameworks.

 Selenium